mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 * The module has the ability to perform a cryptographically validate-able secure boot.
 * The module has the ability to run trusted applications.

 The foundational device trust derived from this module is used to enable trust-based computing for biometric capture.
-The foundational device trust module provides a trusted execution environment based on the following:
+The foundational device trust module provides a trusted execution environment based on the following,
 * Secure Boot
     * Ability to cryptographically verify code before execution.
     * Ability to check for integrity violation of the module/device.